CR-Scan-Ferret/manual/tutorials.md

 **Accuracy**

 If you want to obtain better details, do not hesitate to choose “Hi-Quality”.
-If your computer has a dedicated graphics card （i.e. GPU）, the Hi-Quality mode will provide smoother performance.
+If your computer has a dedicated graphics card (i.e. GPU), the Hi-Quality mode will provide smoother performance.

 For large objects or lower computer specifications, you can choose "Fast Mode“ for scanning.